mulbagalamaq/mulbagalamaq/README.md

 # Life is so short, but DNA is so long.....

 **Hello!**
-I’m **Aymen** (pronounced *aye-men*), a Bioinformatics professional with experience in high-dimensional biological data analysis (single-cell RNA-seq, CRISPR-edited NGS), statistical ML modeling, and collaborative research.
+I’m **Aymen** (pronounced *aye-men*), I am a Bioinformatician with experience in high-dimensional biological data analysis (single-cell RNA-seq, CRISPR-edited NGS), statistical ML modeling, and collaborative research.

-Skilled in developing reproducible pipelines (Nextflow, Snakemake), interactive tools/dashboards (R Shiny), and leveraging cloud platforms (AWS EC2) for scalable analyses.
-Currently learning to integrate multi-omics data and fine tune ML models
+I have experience developing reproducible pipelines (Nextflow, Snakemake), interactive tools/dashboards (R Shiny, Streamlit), and leveraging cloud platforms (AWS EC2, S3) for scalable analyses.
+Currently learning to integrate multi-omics data and fine-tune ML Genomic models